AharonSambol/GraphicIDE/README.md

 ### Break Continue
 ![plot](./Pics/break-continue.png)

-The color before the break\continue indicates which loop corresponds to
+The color before the break\continue indicates which loop it corresponds to

 ### Short If Else
 ![plot](./Pics/short-if-else.png)